i18next/i18next-parser/README.md

   // JsxLexer default config (jsx)
-  // JsxLexer can take all the options of the JavascriptLexer plus the following "jsx": [{
+  // JsxLexer can take all the options of the JavascriptLexer plus the following
+  jsx: [{
     lexer: 'JsxLexer',
-    attr: "i18nKey", // Attribute for the keys
+    attr: 'i18nKey', // Attribute for the keys

     // acorn config (for more information on the acorn options, see here: https://github.com/acornjs/acorn#main-parser)
     acorn: {